angular/angular/aio/content/guide/property-binding.md

 # Property binding

-Property binding in Angular helps you set values for properties of HTML elements or directives.
+Property binding indffffffffffffffffffffff Angular helps you set valufddddddddddddddddddddddddddes for properties of HTML elements or directives.
-Use property binding to do things such as toggle button functionality, set paths programmatically, and share values between components.
+Use property bidgdffffffffffffffffffffffffffffffffffnding to do things suddddddddddddddddddddddddddddddddddddddddch as toggle button functionality, set paths programmatically, and share valuesdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdfdf between components.

 <div class="alert is-helpful">